Custom Grouping Enhancements

 stack.abs_path:**/node_modules/** -group stack.abs_path:**/app/utils/requestError.jsx -group stack.abs_path:**src/getsentry/src/getsentry/** +app family:native max-frames=3 stack.function:fetchSavedSearches v-group stack.abs_path:**/app/views/**.jsx stack.function:fetchData ^-group family:native stack.function:SpawnThread v-app -app family:native stack.function:_NSRaiseError ^-group -app family:native stack.function:std::* -app family:native stack.function:core::* -app

-For instance, the following marks as in-app all frames that are below a specific C++ namespace:
+For instance, the following marks all frames that are below a specific C++ namespace are in-app:

 You can also achieve the same result by marking other frames "not in-app."
 However, if that's the case, you should ensure that first all frames are set to "in-app" to override the defaults: